A Guide to Advocacy, Lobbying & Election Related Activity: Navigating the Rules

-Part One help you understand the federal tax law distinction between lobbying and advocacy that confronts foundations.
+Part One is designed to help you understand the federal tax law distinction between lobbying and advocacy, which can sometimes stymie foundations.

 Private Foundations and Policy Engagement

-Part Two covers which activities by private foundations (or grantees) in the public policy arena are or are not permissible.
+Part Two covers which activities by private foundations (or grantees) in the public policy arena are permissible and which are not.

 Public Charities: What Rules Apply to Community Foundations

 Part Three defines the rules that govern how much lobbying a community foundation may engage in on an annual basis.